SMEs find it hard to obtain feedback on their loan applications Közzététel időpontja:: 15/04/2014, Utolsó frissítés: 30/06/2015

 European Commission Vice-President Antonio Tajani, Commissioner for Industry and Entrepreneurship commented: "The financial crisis has affected the ability of the financial sector to channel funds to the real economy.
 SMEs in particular are key contributors to sustainable growth.
 However they are still finding it challenging to obtain financing.
-The evaluation published today highlights that receiving clear feedback from banks on loan applications is crucial for SMEs.
-Therefore it is essential to revive the dialogue between banks and SMEs.”
+The evaluation published today highlights that receiving clear feedback from banks on loan applications is crucial for SMEs.”

 A new evaluation published today confirms that the smaller a firm, the larger the likelihood that its credit application might be declined by a financial institution.